-There is a lot of natural colic remedies on the market.
-Also, you can buy special pillows that slightly raise the baby’s head while sleeping.
-These pillows are very helpful to the infant with reflux because the acid does not escape into the esophagus.
-The pillow is firm and you can place it under the mattress sheet so it will stay in place and there won’t be any safety issues.
+If you think your infant has reflux, you can purchase special pillows that slightly raise the baby’s head while sleeping.
+These pillows are very helpful because the acid does not escape into the esophagus.

-Sleeping is very important for your newborn.
-It has a big impact on the baby brains, as the brain develops during the sleep.
-Also, babies grow while they are sleeping.
+Sleep is essential for your newborn.
+Not only because it has an impact on the baby’s brain and health, but because you need rest as well!
+Baby’s brain develops during sleep, and babies also grow while they are sleeping.

-If your baby doesn’t sleep enough, she will be cranky all day.
-Consequently, you will be tired and unhappy.
-All the family dynamic will be lost and you won’t enjoy the precious time with your baby as much as you should.
+If your baby doesn’t sleep enough, she is cranky all day.
+That results in your tiredness and unhappiness.
+The family dynamic is lost, and you can’t enjoy the precious time with your baby as much as you should.

 Also, be prepared for your little one’s sleep patterns to change quite a bit from day to day in the beginning, and later after he reaches new milestones.

-Unfortunately, on the first days of newborn life, you can’t teach him sleeping habits with anything.
-The newborn will sleep whenever and wherever he wants, as his sleep patterns are unpredictable.
-If he is tired, you won’t be able to keep him awake, and vice versa if he is not tired, don’t try to put him down to sleep.
+You should start establishing a healthy sleeping routine right away.
+Of course, your newborn won’t learn it right away, but it will help.
+Newborns sleep whenever and wherever they want, as their sleeping patterns are still unpredictable.
+If a newborn is tired, you won’t be able to keep him awake, and vice versa, if he is not, don’t try to put him down to sleep.